minhduccse/super-h-lab-kobuki-slam/README.md

-# SLAM with RTAP-Map and Kobuki robot
+# SLAM with RTAB-Map and Kobuki robot
 This repository consists of necessary packages for running RTAB-Map on Khadas Edge-V. Versions required for Khadas: Ubuntu 18.04 Server, ROS: Melodic.

 ## 1. Installation requirements